PeachyDB-Inc/PeachyDB/Deployment/Tool6-ClientStackAddInstances.md

-# 6. Add one or more instances to Client Stack
+# 6. Add instances to Client Stack
-In the main menu, choice '6' is meant for Adding Instances to a Client Stack.
+In the main menu, choice '6' is meant for Adding one or more AWS EC2 Instances to a Client Stack.
+Below is the command sequence to accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py